Spotlight on Dr. Kimberly Truslow: Supporting Gender Identity in Schools

 Our kids need schools that embrace and celebrate diversity.
 School principals, teachers, and other educators shoulder the responsibility of building school environments that are safe, supportive, and inclusive for all students, including those who identify as part of the LGBTQ community.

-Elementary school principal Dr. Kimberly Truslow is a senior contributing faculty member in The Richard W. Riley College of Education and Leadership at Walden University.
+Elementary school principal Dr. Kimberly Truslow is a senior contributing faculty member in The Richard W. Riley College of Education and Human Sciences at Walden University.
 Dr. Truslow, who teaches in the MS in Education (MSEd) program online, knows firsthand the importance of creating a school community where students aren’t afraid to be themselves.
 In her own words, Dr. Truslow shares her experience with supporting gender identity and gender expression in her elementary school:

 Leading as an elementary principal of a prekindergarten through fifth grade campus brings about the typical challenges of setting schedules and providing professional development for the effective teaching of reading, math, science, and social studies.
 Occasionally, serving as an elementary principal means helping to clean up vomit or an accidental urine episode.
 However, this school year I was faced with a challenge to step up and lead all students, regardless of their sexual or gender identification.
 I must admit that I was caught surprised to be understanding and making decisions to accommodate students at such a young school age.